If you’re planning on creating a new lawn, you have two choices.

 Limited Types of Turf to Choose From

-If you want to create the ‘perfect lawn’ it needs to contain grasses which are suited to the conditions in which it will grow, as well as its intended use.
+If you want to create the ‘perfect lawn’ it needs to contain grasses that are suited to the conditions in which it will grow, as well as its intended use.

 However, the perfect lawn means different things to different people.